Get Started with GraphQL

 }

-As you can see this allows an authenticated user to get their own id
+This query lets an authenticated user retrieve their own id

-for far more complex and tree-like queries - as well as mutations
+GraphQL also supports more complex, tree-like queries, as well as mutations

-which let you alter data and send actions to the platform.
+, which let you modify data and trigger actions on the platform.